Using meet and mingle kits as icebreakers

 The following kits are great icebreakers as they are available in meet and mingle format:

-and mingle kits for groups of 17 or more.
+We generally recommend the meet and mingle kits for groups of 17 or more.

 Other icebreaking techniques

 Have enough cards so you have one for each guest.